jptr218/kahoot_flood/README.md

-# kahoot_flood
-A tool to flood kahoot lobbies
+# Have you ever had that really annoying teacher that makes the class use their real names in kahoots?
+Well I have the perfect tool for you!
+I created a program to flood a boring kahoot game with bots, gradually draining the teacher's will to live!
+It can be downloaded [here](https://github.com/jptr218/kahoot_flood/raw/main/kahoot_flood.exe).